drufball/yosai/_drafts/flaws.md

 Denri stared up at the creatures, fear rising in her belly like a wave crashing inexorably towards the shore.
 She forced herself to wait.
 At the last moment, right before the lead tengu's claws dug into her belly, Denri shifted to the boulder 30 feet away.

 Expecting a soft, weighty target to absorb its impact, the tengu was moving too fast to react.
 It's claws briefly gripped a wisp of electricity, then nothing but air, as it crashed into the hard stone.
-The other tengu pulled up sharply, avoiding a second collision.
+The other tengu pulled up, avoiding a second collision.

 Denri reappeared in a flash of light.
 "How'd you like that move!
-I call it the 'you looked like an idiot' and I thought of it 20 seconds ago!"
-Denri turned and began jumping from stone to stone.
-Her left foot burned from her partially-healed burn, but she had been careful to double-wrap it tightly that morning.
+I call it the 'you looked like an idiot'!"
+She turned and began jumping from stone to stone.
+Her left foot stung from her partially-healed burn, but she had been careful to double-wrap it tightly that morning.
 She had to hope it would hold as long as needed.

 Denri looked over her shoulder to make sure she was being followed.
 She was.
 The tengu that had avoided the boulder was closing quickly.
 The other was further behind, holding one leg close to its chest.